Birdchain/whitepaper-business/README.md

 The founding team has successfully co-launched several different businesses:

 **Social network** with more than 1 000 000 unique users (flirtas.lt, flirts.lv, flirtak.pl, teidi.ee, and others).
 This business allowed our team to design and test new ways of advertisement.
 It exposed several unique user experience patterns to us which led to developing very efficient campaigns.
-Moreover, we learned a lot about software and app development in the user communication field.
-We will adopt this knowledge to the Birdchain app and service.
+Moreover, we learned a lot about software and dapp development in the user communication field.
+We will adopt this knowledge to the Birdchain dapp and service.

 In 2013, we invested in **advanced microlaser manufacturer** (integratedoptics.com).
 Today we manufacture the smallest lasers in the world and our company is considered to be one of the most promising Eastern European start-ups.
 Currently, we have more orders for our lasers than we are able to manufacture.